osk2/panasonic_smart_app/README.md

 \*Only available if feature is supported.

+Note: Make sure latest Home Assistant is installed or some entities might not available.

 For missing entities, open an issue or submit a PR 💪

 ### Enable Logs